gauchocode/brolit-shell/README.md

-# LEMP Ubuntu Utils Scripts
+# BROLY Shell

-"LEMP Ubuntu Utils Scripts" is a **BASH** script which can be used to quickly install a LEMP Stack on Ubuntu 18.04 and 20.04 servers, automate backups (files and databases), restore backups, install PHP projects, and other useful tasks.
+BROLY Shell (aka "LEMP Ubuntu Utils Scripts") is a **BASH** based cloud server control software which can be used to quickly install a LEMP Stack on Ubuntu 18.04 and 20.04 servers, automate and restore backups, install PHP projects, and other useful tasks.

 ![ScreenShot](./screenshot.jpg)